LandazuriPaul/paul.landazuri.fr/README.md

-# Paul Landázuri's Portfolio
+# Paul Landázuri's little corner of the web

-This is the source code for my personal portfolio: [https://paul.landazuri.fr](https://paul.landazuri.fr).
+This is the source code for my personal website: [https://paul.landazuri.fr](https://paul.landazuri.fr).

-This portfolio is a static website generated using [Hugo](https://gohugo.io/) and the [Nightfall theme](https://github.com/LordMathis/hugo-theme-nightfall).
+It is a static website generated using [Hugo](https://gohugo.io/) and the [Nightfall theme](https://github.com/LordMathis/hugo-theme-nightfall).

 ## Local development